scloud19/SECipedia/apache/apache_security_tips.md

     Note: The above setting is the default in httpd 2.3.9 (and above).
 So, unless properly configured, prior versions of apache can have a SIGNIFICANT security risk.

   Protecting the directory structure of the server
+    Default Access
+      If Apache can "see" a file/symlink in DocumentRoot directive, it's accessible publically (by default) This holds true if the symlink directs to a directory outside of the DocumentRoot

+        Ex:
+        sudo ln -s / /var/www/html/index.html
+          Now navigate to your domain in the browser

   Include a WAF module